 Add internal marketing operations specialist time (0.5 FTE × $80K loaded cost = $40,000) and Year 1 fully-loaded TCO is closer to $120,000 for mid-market.

-Year 2 Cost Breakdown
+Year 2 line items

 Year 2 is where most TCO models fall apart.
 Implementation is done, so teams expect the cost to drop dramatically.
 It does drop — but not as much as expected, because new costs replace the implementation line item.